 74. Battery life is important to achieving the environmental benefits associated with electrified vehicles, and is a key concern for prospective consumers of electrified vehicles.
 [The health of a vehicle’s battery upon entry into the used vehicle market is also a significant point of consideration for the consumer and is not easily understood in the absence of access to accurate battery health monitors.
-The availability of both accurate battery health information and assurances on battery longevity for consumers that is provided by this GTR are therefore likely to have a positive impact on the value retention of electric vehicles and on consumer confidence in buying an electrified vehicle].
+The availability of both accurate battery state of certified energy and assurances on battery longevity for consumers that is provided by this GTR are therefore likely to have a positive impact on the value retention of electric vehicles and confidence in buying an electrified vehicle].

 F. Future development of the GTR